emilhornlund/infra/README.md

 ### 🧠 [Quiz](./stacks/quiz)
 The frontend web interface for the quiz game platform, built with React and Vite.

-- Uses `emilhornlund/quiz` image
+- Uses `emils-nuc-server:5000/quiz` image
+- Supports `beta` and `production` deployments with separate configurations
-- Communicates with the `quiz-service` backend over internal API
+- Communicates with the corresponding `quiz-service` backend over internal API
 - Web interface exposed via `nginx-proxy` using `VIRTUAL_HOST` and `LETSENCRYPT_HOST`
-- Connected to `core-network` for service integration
+- Connected to `core-network` for service integration and discovery

 ### 🧱 [Redis](./stacks/redis)
 An in-memory key-value data store used by services like `quiz-service` for caching and pub/sub messaging.